Coherent $J/ \psi$ electroproduction on $^4$He and $^3$He at the Electron-Ion Collider: probing nuclear shadowing one nucleon at a time

 Figure~\ref{f_5} shows the ratio of the differential cross section for $J/\psi$ coherent production on $^3$He to the same quantity for the nucleon target at $t=0$ as a function of $-t$ at $x=10^{-3}$.
 One can see from the figure that the pattern of the $t$ dependence is similar to that found for $^4$He.
-Again, the 1-body and 2-body scatterings dominate the cross sections.
-A relevant shift in the minimum momentum transfer due to 2-body dynamics is predicted and, since the IA is under theoretical control, there are very good chances to disentangle 2-body dynamics, i.e., LT gluon shadowing, from the 1-body contribution.
+Again, the one-body and two-body scatterings dominate the cross sections.
+A relevant shift in the minimum momentum transfer due to two-body dynamics is predicted and, since the IA is under theoretical control, there are very good chances to disentangle two-body dynamics, i.e., LT gluon shadowing, from the one-body contribution.
 In addition, accurate measurements at large $|t|$ would also allow one to extract the three-nucleon contribution.